GTMStack

 GTMStack Team

 A CRM integration that works on demo day and a CRM integration that works at 3 AM on a Friday when your SDR team just imported 40,000 contacts from a conference are two very different things.
-Most GTM teams discover this the hard way — usually when a critical lead gets overwritten, a deal stage reverts, or half of marketing’s attribution data disappears because someone toggled a sync setting they did not fully understand.
+Most GTM teams discover this the hard way, usually when a critical lead gets overwritten, a deal stage reverts, or half of marketing’s attribution data disappears because someone toggled a sync setting they didn’t fully understand.

 CRM integrations sit at the center of every go-to-market operation.
 They connect your pipeline data to your outreach tools, your analytics dashboards, your billing systems, and your leadership’s decision-making process.
 When the integration is healthy, data flows predictably and operations run on autopilot.
 When it breaks, everything downstream breaks with it.